Pomax/socketless/README.md

 - `client`, a proxy into the client this browser client is connected to.
 - `server`, a proxy for the server that the true client is connected to.

+### Provided methods

+- `sync()`, fetches the full client state (this should almost never be necessary), and does a full state replacement, throwing away anything in `this.staet` and rebinding it with the newly fetched data.
+- `quit()`, instructs the associated client that we wish to disconnect from the server.

 ### Required methods

 - `update(state)`, signal function to kick off "whatever needs to happen" with a reference to the state object for `this`less argument passing.